summerzhang423/feature_importance/README.md

 - Option 2: drop column importance

-Given above 5 different feature importance strategies, different strategies will rank their feature imporance differently.
+Given above 5 different feature importance strategies, different strategies will rank their feature imporance differently (We used MAE as our metric for model evaluation).
 I have chosen 3 models for comparison purpose.
 1) Regression, 2) Random Forest and 3) XGBoostRegressor.

 <table border="0">
 <tr valign="top" border="0">